 Section 6.
 Quorum for Meetings

-It shall require at least 50% of the Booster Board members in attendance at any Boosters meeting for business to be conducted.
+At least 50% of the Booster Board members must be in attendance at any Boosters meeting for business to be conducted.

 Section 7.
 Absences